 Recipe with Organic Vodka

 This recipe will make about 1.5 L of Limoncello using organic vodka.
-The recipe should finish with about 20% alcohol in the end product.
+The resultant liqueur should finish with about 20% alcohol in the end product.
 That will mean that it will be stable and not go off.

 - 4 organic lemons